Police brutality by country: Belgium

 In 2013, the Grand Chamber of the European Court of Human Rights (ECtHR) convicted Belgium of human rights violations in an appeal on the treatment of two brothers in custody who had been slapped by an officer.
 The Grand Chamber voiced its concern that "a slap inflicted by a law-enforcement officer on an individual who is entirely under his control constitutes a serious attack on the individual's dignity".
 The Belgian League of Human Rights (LDH) monitored police brutality through the Observatory of Police Violence (OBSPOL) after Belgium downplayed cases.
 OBSPOL was formed in 2013 and collects testimonies on its website, informs police brutality victims of their rights, and strongly advocating public policy being adapted in of favor victim protection.

 Several other instances of police violence can be noted in Belgium.
 In 2014, Mawda, a four-year-old child was killed in an encounter with a truck used to carry migrants across the border.
 A police officer shot on the moving car, despite knowing a child was in it.
 The case got widespread media attention, but the police officer only ended up with a 400€ fine and one year of suspended prison sentence.

 In 2018, Lamine Bangoura was killed in his own apartment by eight policemen because he had not paid rent.
 In the attempt to evict him out of his flat, the policemen used unwarranted brutality which resulted in Lamine's death.

 In 2019, Mehdi, 17-year-old Moroccan boy was run over by a police car on patrol.
-In 2020, Adil, a 19-year-old Moroccan boy was chased by a police car for not respecting the Coronavirus curfew.
+In 2020, Adil, a 19-year-old Moroccan boy was chased by a police car for not respecting COVID-19 lockdowns.
 He was hit by a police car to stop him in his chase, which killed him on impact.
 Sources say it was on purpose, even though he was on a scooter.
 Both these cases had been filed as dismissed.